gvilarino/docker-workshop/0-docker-basics/README.md

 docker pull mongo
 ```

-Cool so now we have an image we didn't create a container from.
+Cool!
+So now we have an image we didn't create a container from.

 That's a wrap for the basics.
 Let's [move on to the next section](https://github.com/gvilarino/docker-workshop/tree/master/1-running-containers).